FOLFAN Board of Directors for 2021

 Jim Cassio, President

-Jim Cassio is a labor market analyst and a planner in the fields of workforce development and economic development.
-Jim is an author, sustainability professional, nature enthusiast, and a former park ranger.
+Jim is a labor market analyst/planner in the fields of workforce development and economic development.
+He is an author, sustainability professional, nature enthusiast, and a former park ranger.
 He lives in Folsom with his wife, Deb, a professor of history and heritage interpretation at Folsom Lake College.
-They have two daughters, one an environmental attorney and one an environmental scientist.
+They have two daughters, one an attorney and one a recent graduate in environmental science and anthropology.
 Jim and Deb enjoy daily hiking, kayaking and bicycling in the Folsom Lake and Lake Natoma areas.

 Linda spent 22 years at California State Parks – in jobs ranging from park aid and tour guide to publications editor and State Park System planner.
-Currently, she coordinates human resources at the family business, McDonald Plumbing, Heating and Air Conditioning and also manages income property investments.
-She has enjoyed Folsom Lake SRA and the American River Parkway for over 40 years and is currently Volunteer Manager of State Parks’ Adopt-the-Parkway program.
-Once an avid water-skier – Linda’s favorite activities today include walking the dog, kayaking and bicycling.
-She co-founded FOLFAN to bring a greater level of stewardship and community involvement to her favorite local recreation area.
+She has enjoyed Folsom Lake SRA and the American River Parkway for over 50 years.
+Past President and Co-Founder of FOLFAN, Linda helped start the Adopt-the-Parkway and Kids Don’t Float programs.
+Once an avid water-skier – Linda’s favorite activities today include walking her dog, skiing, hiking and dancing.
+She enjoys guiding hikes for FOLFAN, most often from Rattlesnake Bar to Avery’s Pond (and back).

 Maryellen is happily retired after a 37-year career in the insurance industry.
 An outdoor enthusiast, she loves, supports, and volunteers in our national and state parks, and loves visiting national parks abroad.
 Active for many years with the California State Parks Foundation ‘Park Champions’ volunteer program, Maryellen joined FOLFAN after she moved to Folsom in 2011.
 She joined the Board in 2017.
 She is one of the parkway stewards along Lake Natoma where she lives, and can be found most days walking along the trail with a trash bag in hand.